-This is one of the questions that many car rental customers who use toll roads ask themselves.
+This is one of the questions that many customers who use car rentals in Toronto and use toll roads ask themselves.
 At Advantage Car Rentals, we believe this is a very valid question and as a reputable car and truck rental company in Canada we want to make sure not only to answer this question to our valued customers to the best of our ability but also work on creating better solutions that can help our customers to have options that can better suite their travelling needs.

 Different car rental companies have various methods & fee structures for administrating the toll roads used by their renters.
 At Advantage Car Rentals we provide full disclosure to every one of our renters at the time of their rental pick up to make sure the renter is fully aware of the policies for using the 407 ETR with our rental vehicles.